Fresh mushrooms growing on a log in natural setting

 Can You Grow Mushrooms Indoors?

-Yes — oyster mushrooms can produce a harvest in as little as 2–3 weeks using bags of pasteurized straw or sawdust.
+Yes, oyster mushrooms can produce a harvest in as little as 2–3 weeks from a pre-colonized bag, or roughly 3–5 weeks if you are inoculating your own substrate from scratch.
 They are vigorous, forgiving, and can grow in a closet, garage, or under the kitchen sink.
-This is the fastest path from spawn to plate and perfect if you want results quickly.
-The Mushroom Council notes that oyster mushrooms are the most widely cultivated specialty mushroom in the world.

 What About Growing Mushrooms in Garden Beds?